-Local regulations may make it mandatory to install an expansion control valve (ECV) in the cold water line to the water heater.
-In other areas, an ECV is required if the saturation index is greater than +0.4 (refer to "Water Supplies" on page 14).
+It is mandatory to install an expansion control valve (ECV) in the cold water line to the water heater to comply with Clause G12 of the New Zealand Building Code, unless the water heater is installed as a push through installation (refer to "Push Through (Free Outlet) Installation" on page 26).

-The expansion control valve must always be installed after the non-return valve and be the last valve installed prior to the water heater (refer to diagram on page 25).
-A copper drain line must be fitted to the expansion control valve (refer to "Relief Valve Drain" on page 27).
+The expansion control valve must always be installed after the non-return valve and be the last valve installed prior to the water heater (refer to the cold water connection diagram on page 32).
+A copper drain line must be fitted to the expansion control valve (refer to "Relief Valve Drain" on page 35).